-If the person still refuses, the officer will require the person to be transported to the nearest medical facility.
+If the person who is in custody still refuses, the officer will require the person to be transported to the nearest medical facility.
 In such cases, the officer should consult with a supervisor prior to the transport.

 Members shall not sign refusal-for-treatment forms or forms accepting financial responsibility for treatment.